-- Wrist to floor distance – Measuring the distance between your wrist and the floor when you are standing straight up is an important number because it will largely dictate how long your clubs should be.
-You might need some assistance to get this measurement accurately.
+- Wrist-to-floor distance – Measuring the distance between your wrist and the floor when you are standing straight up is an important number because it will largely dictate how long your clubs should be.
+You may need some assistance to get this measured accurately.
 You will need to stand up straight and measure the distance at the same time.
-Therefore, get a friend to help measure your wrist to floor distance.
+So get a friend to help measure your wrist-to-floor distance.
 Record that number for use in the online fitting process.

 - Average score – Be honest.
 Don’t pretend to be a better player than you are.
 It is your average score – not your best score, or your score on a good day.
-Enter an honest average of your last 10 or 20 rounds.
-Better yet, your actual handicap is a good measure of your skill level.
-You should keep and maintain a handicap if you play a lot of golf.
+Enter an honest average of your last 10 to 20 rounds.

-- Average driving distance – Many online golf fitting systems will ask you for your average driving distance as a way of gauging your swing speed with the driver.
+- Average driving distance – A good deal of online golf fitting systems will ask you for your average driving distance as a way of gauging your swing speed with the driver.
 Be honest with yourself.
 Are you capable of blasting a drive around 300 yards?
 The number you should enter for your average driving distance is a number that you can reasonably expect when you pull the driver from the bag on a typical par four or par five.

-The most important lesson here is to make sure you are honest and accurate as possible.
+The most important lesson here is to make sure you are as honest and accurate as possible.
 The information that you get out of the club fitting is only as good as the information that goes in.
-Therefore, take your time to get each and every question right.
-Give good honest info.
+So take your time to get each and every question right.
+Give good, honest information.
 Most online golf club fitting systems are capable of providing you with useful data.
 You can then use this data to assemble a quality set of clubs.

-Online Golf Club Fitting – Additional Information You Will Need to Purchase That Next Set of Golf Clubs
+Online Golf Club Fitting – Other Information Needed To Purchase That Next Set of Clubs

-- Shaft flex – The flex rating on the shaft of your golf club reflects the overall ‘stiffness’ of the shaft, or the amount of force that it will require to get the shaft to bend.
+- Shaft flex – The flex rating on the shaft of your golf club reflects the overall stiffness of the shaft or the amount of force that it will require to get the shaft to bend.
 A good golf swing will bend the shaft in the downswing to accumulate speed.
-It will not bend the shaft so much that control is lost.
-Golf shafts are rated at ‘Regular’, ‘Stiff’, and ‘Extra Stiff’, with separate categories for ‘Ladies’ and ‘Senior’.
+The shaft will not bend to the point where control is lost.
+Golf shafts are rated at ‘Regular’, ‘Stiff’, and ‘Extra Stiff’, with separate categories for ladies and older players.
 Generally speaking, you will need to increase stiffness as your club head speed increases.
 Consequently, a player who is able to launch the ball 300 yards from the tee will usually need an extra stiff shaft.
-A player who struggles to hit it 200 will use a regular (or maybe even a senior) flex.
+Players who struggle to hit 200 will use a regular (or maybe even senior) flex.
 Using the right shaft flex is one of the key ingredients when trying to maximize your distance from the tee.
-It is also important in your irons for optimizing your ball flight.
+It is also important in your irons to optimize your ball flight.
 You should already know what shaft flex you are playing with your current set of clubs.

 - Grip size – Grips that are too big for your hands will make it difficult to release the club through impact.
 Grips that are too skinny will allow the club to release and turn over prematurely.
 The ideal grip size for you is a combination of hand measurement and personal preference.
 You should experiment with a few options before picking the one that feels best in your swing.

-If well-informed on the four points above, you should be able to order your next set of clubs accurately.
-Consequently, the more information that you have available, the better you will be able to fit your clubs to your game.
-In short, don’t overlook even the subtle points.
-Take the time to get all of the details just right.
-With the assistance of an online club fitting, you can buy your next set of clubs with great confidence.
+If you are well-informed on the four points above, you should be able to order your next set of clubs accurately.
+In short, the more information that you have available, the better you will be able to fit your clubs into your game.
+In brief, don’t overlook even the subtle points.
+Just take the time to get all the details right.
+With the assistance of an online club fitting, you can buy your next set of clubs with great confidence!